 One area that many computer users do not optimize is the domain name system lookup service that they use when they are connected to the Internet.

-The majority use their provider's DNS service and that is about it and these are generally speaking not optimized for speed and may even be problematic from a privacy point of view.
+The majority use a provider's DNS service and that is about it and these are generally speaking not optimized for speed and may even be problematic from a privacy point of view.
 A mediocre DNS not only slows down the connection speed on websites and Internet servers in general, but can also be the cause for connection issues and even censorship.
 Some ISPs started to sell connection data.

 Selecting the right third-party DNS provider requires some research on the user's part to find the best suitable service.
-Not only do you need to find public DNS providers or paid ones, you only need to find a way to compare them with each other to find the best performing one.
+Not only do you need to find the right public DNS providers or paid ones, you also need to find a way to compare them with each other to find the best for your specific use case.

 A user in the US for instance would not necessarily want to pick a European DNS provider and vice versa.
 Another aspect that plays a role besides speed is the legal side if a DNS provider is provided by a company that is not from your country but another one.
 Plus, you may get extras like options to filter out spam or specific types of sites automatically.